-• disabled or off: Auto stall recovery is disabled.
-The system will constantly perform auto stall detection in the background but will not automatically perform recovery actions.
-Disabling this parameter displays a confirmation prompt in console mode.

-• enabled or on: Auto stall recovery is enabled.
+- disabled or off: Auto stall recovery is disabled.
+The system will constantly perform auto stall detection in the background but will not automatically perform recovery actions. - enabled or on: Auto stall recovery is enabled.
 The system will constantly perform auto stall detection in the background and automatically perform recovery actions.
 This is the default.